TGAC/earlham-galaxytools/workflow/GeneSeqToFamily/readme.md

 * Fasta width
 * Fasta to tabular

-We have developed various tools to help with data preparation for the workflow:
+Helper tools for data preparation
-* Ensembl REST API -  This includes tools for retrieving sequences, features and gene trees from Ensembl using its REST API,
-* Ensembl Parser - Tools to parse Ensembl results into the required format for workflow.
-* gff3-to-json - We also developed tool to merge gene feature files and convert them from GFF3 (Gene Feature File) to JSON format.
+Ensembl REST API - This includes tools for retrieving sequences, features and gene trees from Ensembl using its REST API, Ensembl Parser - Tools to parse Ensembl results into the required format for workflow. gff3-to-json - We also developed tool to merge gene feature files and convert them from GFF3 (Gene Feature File) to JSON format.

+# Reference:
+* Vilella AJ, Severin J, Ureta-Vidal A, Heng L, Durbin R, Birney E: EnsemblCompara GeneTrees: Complete, duplication-aware phylogenetic trees in vertebrates.
+Genome Res.
+2009, 19(2):327–335.
+* Thanki AS, Ayling S, Herrero J, Davey RP: Aequatus: An open-source homology browser. bioRxiv 055632; doi: http://dx.doi.org/10.1101/055632

 # <a name="contacts"></a> Project contacts:
 * Anil Thanki <Anil.Thanki@tgac.ac.uk>